Once again posted by Nandi (sorry i have a man crush on him)j/k

 In various tissues throughout the body, including cultured neoplastic breast tissue, progestins downregulate the estrogen receptor (1).
 Progesterone receptor blockers like RU-486 upregulate the estrogen receptor (1).
 This is consistent with the fact that RU-486 CAUSES gyno in patients in whom it is used to treat Cushing's disease and meningiomas (2).

 Progestins are also anti-estrogenic in that they induce the enzyme 17-hydroxysteroid dehydrogenase, which catalyzes the oxidation of estradiol to the less potent estrone.
 Progestins also induce estrogen sulfotransferase, the enzyme which catalyzes the sulfation and inactivation of estrogens.

 So do progestins contribute to gyno, and if yes, how so?
-If you visit the link above you will see that progestins increase igf-1 levels.
-As that article indicated, igf-1 is essential to the the development of mammary tissue.
-This is also how it is believed that progestins in HRT or oral contraceptives contribute to breast cancer: by increasing igf-1 levels.
-But as bodybuilders we are always trying to maximize igf-1.
-Hence the futility of trying to lower igf-1 by blocking progestins.
-The other anabolics we use will elevate (hopefully) igf-1, while blocking the progesterone receptor will only increase the levels and activity of estrogen by the mechanisms outlined above.
+If you visit the link above you will see that progestins increase IGF-1 levels.
+As that article indicated, IGF-1 is essential to the the development of mammary tissue.
+This is also how it is believed that progestins in Hormone Replacement Therapy (HRT) or oral contraceptives contribute to breast cancer: by increasing IGF-1 levels.
+But as bodybuilders we are always trying to maximize IGF-1.
+Hence the futility of trying to lower IGF-1 by blocking progestins.
+The other anabolics we use will elevate (hopefully) IGF-1, while blocking the progesterone receptor will only increase the levels and activity of estrogen by the mechanisms outlined above.